 We’ve all been in a situation where we are being crushed with incoming tasks from one side, while our backlog is slowly piling up on the other side.
-When that happens, we often decide to get our online to-do lists back under control and sort them out.
+When that happens, we often decide to get our online to-do lists in a daily task tracker back under control and sort them out.

 That’s when we go through our commitments and find out that all of them are high-priority tasks.
 And while it can be frustrating and demotivating, it’s not the end of the world.

 Even if every single task appears to be an urgent matter, it rarely is.
 And in today’s article, we will show you that any to-do list and schedule creator can be dropped down according to priority, and we will share good techniques and recommendations that will make you a task prioritization champion.